Nurses (Canadian TV series)

 Nurses is a Canadian drama television series that premiered on Global on January 6, 2020.
 Nurses was created by much of the same team behind the series Rookie Blue, including Ilana Frank, Adam Pettle, Vanessa Piazza and Tassie Cameron.
 The series was renewed for a second season by Global in early 2020.

 NBC ran the first season in the United States beginning on December 7, 2020, due to the shortage of programs during the lockdowns from the COVID-19 pandemic in the United States, but did not pick up the second season.
+In March 2023, it was confirmed that the series had been cancelled by Global and NBC.

 Premise

 The series centers on a group of nurses at a busy downtown Toronto hospital.